 The Best Merino Wool Brands

 Merino wool clothing has taken off in the past few years with a large number of brands now entering the market.
 While there are constantly new brands emerging, the brands listed in this post are the ones I have tried personally and know the quality of their clothing.
 One of my favorite merino brands is Wool&.
-At the moment they only have women’s and a few kids options, but they are my go to first resource for all things made of merino fiber.
+This brand only has women’s and a few kids options, but they are my go to first resource for all things made of merino fiber.
+For men, their counterpart Wool&Prince is the go to.

 Merino Wool Clothing for Her